mimunzar/mapstitcher/README.txt

 2 path_to_image_2
 ...
 N path_to_image_N
-- homographies
-0 1
-0 2
-2 N
-1 N
 - rows
 0 1
 2 N

 where
 'images' section contains an enumerated list of images to be stitched, starting from 0.

-'homographies' section lists pairs of images that overlap, for which homographies will be computed.
-Each pair should appear on a new line.

 'rows' section defines the structure of the image stitching.
 Each line represents a row of images.